Report Dead Birds

 Criteria for Collecting Dead Birds for Testing

-The bird must be dead for less than 24 hours.
+The bird must have been dead for less than 24 hours.
 If you are not sure if the bird you have found is less than 24 hours old, look for the following clues:

-2. There should be no ants or flies covering the bird.
+- There should be no ants or flies on the bird

-3. The bird should not have a foul odor.
+- The bird should not have a foul odor

 DO NOT FREEZE THE BIRD.